 Looking for the best rooftop bars in London?
 You've come to the right place.
 Londoners love a dingy local boozer just as much as a classy cocktail bar, but there are occasions when neither quite hit the mark.
 In the summer we want to free our hair to the wind and feel the warmth of the low evening sun on our backs, but come winter, all we want is to escape stuffy central heating and sweaty tube masses for a breath of crisp fresh air.
 Fortunately this does not prove much of an issue, for hallelujah - London is blessed with many a rooftop and by consequence, many a rooftop bar.

-There are rooftop bars spread right across the capital, offering terrace views of the city skyline from north, south, east and west.
+Whatever the occasion, there's a rooftop bar in London that suits.
+There are highrise spots spread right across the capital, offering terrace views of the city skyline from north, south, east and west.
 Some offer dining space too – ideal for an idyllic lunch in the sun or a few nibbles as the sun goes down.

 SKIP TO THE BEST SECTION FOR YOU

 Many of these central spots offer 360 degree views of the capital – perfect for tourists looking for landmarks or office workers seeking an escape from their desks and a breath of fresh air.

 The Terrace Bar at Madison, City of London

 What: Beloved by the capital’s pretty young things, The Terrace Bar at Madison is one of the most Instagrammed locations in the capital - no surprise considering the views of St Paul’s Cathedral and other landmarks.
 The terrace is also home to a raucous party atmosphere, thanks to live DJ sets and fun cocktails.
 If you’re feeling peckish, order from the menu of bar snacks, which features things likes kimchi mac and cheese, buttermilk fried chicken and artisan cheese and charuterie boards.